AllNetArticles

 Ego can also be quite harmful at the close of a negotiation.
 How?
 It undermines parties’ rational decision-making and causes them to ignore strategically concrete agreements.
 It is incredible how many deals go south because of inflated egos.
 It is not uncommon to watch otherwise rational people throw caution and leverage out of the window.
 Some even ignore their independent standards or offers and concession strategies.

-Also Read How to Resolve [pii_email_4bd3f6cbbb12ef19daea] Error?
+Also Read How to Balance Work and Personal Life

 Why?